Wind-WindKids/winding/samples/sophieandwind/making.md

 ## The horn

 The horn in the image — on the airplane on the left.
 Yes, the dragon’s romantic scene worked out for Wind, it seems.
 Or was it the dragon?
 It could have been something pre-cooked by Wind.
 But the dragon is certainly playing along: the horn appears, he calls her “Princess.”
-And we end on a playful note, with an ambiguous request for a unicorn horn on her eGull — rofl.
+And we end on a playful note, with an ambiguous request for a unicorn horn on "her eGull" — rofl.

 Funny thing: here’s how it happened.
 I had ChatGPT / GPT-5 synthesizing an image, and the unicorn horn got added by the image generator tool, probably influenced by the romantic atmosphere.
 (Or maybe ChatGPT added it, without telling me.
 I couldn’t see the actual prompt it sent to the tool.)